Pedr0Rocha/1-billion-row-challenge/readme.md

 ## Baseline measurement

-Generate the measurements from the original challenge and run:
+Generate the measurements from the original challenge and make sure you have a 1 billion row file:

+`wc -l measurements.txt` should output `1000000000 measurements.txt`

 `time ./calculate_average_baseline.sh`

 > 176.07s user 4.37s system 99% cpu 3:02.18 total

+Mine is 1 minute slower than the machine they were running the tests on.

 ## Attempts